-At the close of the 2013-2014 school year, the EESAC committee reviewed the available data and existing SIP to establish goals for the 2014-2015 school year.
-The committee offered feedback on strategies and goals that would contribute to the development of the School Improvement Plan in 2014-2015
+At the close of the 2014-2015 school year, the SAC committee reviewed the available data and existing SIP to establish goals for the 2015-2016 school year.
+The committee offered feedback on strategies and goals that would contribute to the development of the School Improvement Plan, reviewed the information inputted on the School Improvement Plan Development Plan Worksheet Template and the Professional Development Blueprint.